anyakath/VibePrompting/README.md

 ### Running the Application

-1. Start the Flask backend:
+1. Start the Flask backend (from the project root):

 ```bash
 python app.py
 ```

-2. Start the Next.js frontend:
+2. Start the Next.js frontend (from the frontend folder):

 ```bash
 cd frontend
 npm run dev